Pavanadithya-K/A2SL/README.md

 # 🤟 A&T2SL — Audio & Text to Indian Sign Language Converter

-A Django-based web application that converts English text into American Sign Language (ASL) animations in real time.
+A Django-based web application that converts English text into Indian Sign Language (ISL) animations in real time.
 It uses NLP techniques — tokenization, POS tagging, lemmatization, and tense detection — to process input text, then plays corresponding sign language video animations for each word or letter.

 ## 🌐 Live Demo